The Benefits of Mandalas

 -Carl Jung-

-1. Mandalas bring relaxation
+1. Mandalas produce relaxation

-Designing and coloring mandalas help to focus your attention.
-Therefore they’re an excellent exercise to calm any feelings of stress and clear your mind.
-These are some of the benefits of mandalas:
+Designing and coloring mandalas helps to focus your attention.
+Therefore, they’re an excellent exercise to calm any feelings of stress and clear your mind.
+In fact, mandalas are designed to free us from worries because they favor concentration on the present, which is why they’re a powerful relaxation tool.

 Mandalas make it easier for you to connect with your inner self, thus promoting self-knowledge.
 They’re a wonderful exercise in reflection on your place in the world and the relationships you have with others.
+These artistic representations encourage us to connect with the deepest forces of ourselves and the universe through the energies that flow with each shape and color.

-3. Creativity and mandalas
+4. Creativity and mandalas

 Mandalas are an artistic representation of free design.
 You can draw them however you want.
-That said, if you don’t feel like designing them yourself, you can also buy books and notebooks containing them to color in.
+That said, if you don’t feel like designing them yourself, you can also buy books and notebooks containing them for you to color in.
 There are many different kinds available.

 - Red.
 Passion, sensuality, strength, power, and aggressiveness.
 First chakra.